vn-quant/inflation-eu/README.md

 # Inflation rate-eu
-I use data from to trading economics to visualize the inflation rate in some EU countries
+I use data from trading economics to visualize the inflation rate in some EU countries

 ![inflation rate reduce](https://user-images.githubusercontent.com/83815398/177717678-ecc99560-0765-443b-90e5-107a8a18deb2.jpg)